takanori-fujiwara/ccpca/README.md

 * This generates a shared library, "cpca_cpp.xxxx.so" and "ccpca_cpp.xxxx.so" (e.g., ccpca_cpp.cpython-37m-x86_64-linux-gnu.so).

-* If you want to run samples in this directory.
-You need to install additional libraries.
+* Install the modules with pip3.

+    `pip3 install .`

+##### 2) Installation of fc-view

+* If you want to use the algorithms for scalable visualization of features' contributions, please follow the next steps.

+* Move to "fc_view" directory

+* Install the modules with pip3

-    `pip3 install matplotlib`
+    `pip3 install . `

 ******

 Usage
 -----
 * With Python3
-    * Place cpca_cpp.xxxx.so, cpca.py, ccpca_cpp.xxxx.so, ccpca.py in the same directory.

-    * Import "ccpca" from python.
+    * Import installed modules from python (e.g., `from ccpca import CCPCA`).
 See sample.ipynb for examples.

 * With C++
-    * Include ccpca.hpp in C++ code with ccpca.cpp.
+    * Include header files (e.g., ccpca.hpp) in C++ code with cpp files (e.g., ccpca.cpp).

-* Note: Also, it is possible to use cPCA without ccPCA.
-If you want, import "cpca" from python or include cpca.hpp in C++ code.

 ******